-- 6. Optionally, select authentication services as identity providers on the login page, such as social sign-on providers like Google and Facebook.
-Users can then log in with accounts from those services.
+- 7. Optionally, select authentication services as identity providers on the login page, such as social sign-on providers like Google and Facebook.
+Users can then log in with their social account credentials.
 Configure authentication services as Auth.
-Providers in Setup. - 7.
-Click Save.

-Example: For example, you can add https://sfdclogin.herokuapp.com/news.jsp as the Right Frame URL.
+Providers in Setup. - 8.
+Click Save. - Example: For example, you can add https://sfdclogin.herokuapp.com/news.jsp as the Right Frame URL.